-Rest a few minutes before the meal and half an hour after a meal.
+Rest a few minutes before the meal and at least 10 minutes after a meal.

 If possible, always eat in a quiet, peaceful environment.

-Is vegetarianism best?
-Some people say that the Bible suggests a vegetarian diet, because in Genesis the Bible states that God gave mankind “every herb bearing fruit” as food.
-This was true at first, and originally vegetarian diets were recommended.
+Some people say that the Bible suggests a vegetarian diet because in Genesis the Bible states that God gave mankind “every herb bearing fruit” as food.

 We do not think this means that one must be a vegetarian.
 Indeed, in later books animals are listed as clean foods and highly recommended.
 We agree with this perspective.